Marqués de Murrieta Gran Reserva

 Vinification: Grapes are first de-stemmed and then fermented in controlled temperature stainless steel tanks for 9 days with constant skin contact.
 After fermentation, the grapes are pressed and the wine is then transferred to 225-liter American oak barrels where it ages for 29 months before bottling.
 It then remains at the winery until release, several years later.

 Tasting Notes: Aromatics include sweet American oak, with some vanilla, strong impression of red fruit preserves.
 Refined, balanced and elegant wine, with restrained tannins.
 Recommend decanting at least 30 minutes prior to serving.
-This complex wine merits roast leg of lamb, rich stews, possibly roasted game birds.
+This complex wine merits roast leg of lamb, rich stews, and possibly roasted game birds.
 Cheeses like Gouda or Comté would also be a flavorful match.

 By Don Clemens